 The mass exodus of the Rohingya from Rakhine State began on August 25, 2017, when the Myanmar (Burma) military initiated a targeted and systematic genocide campaign that included murdering, burning, torturing and raping (including children) the Rohingya.
 The Myanmar military went home to home and burned down around 300 Rohingya villages.

-Since August 25th of last year, over 700,000 Rohingya have arrived in Bangladesh, bringing the number of refugees there to 1.2 million people.
+Since August 2017, over 700,000 Rohingya have arrived in Bangladesh, bringing the number of refugees there to 1.2 million people.
 Of that, 60% are children.
-The United Nations describes the latest mass exodus of Rohingya Muslims from Myanmar as "the world's fastest-growing refugee crisis"and "a textbook example of ethnic cleansing."
+The United Nations describes the latest mass exodus of Rohingya Muslims from Myanmar as "the world's fastest-growing refugee crisis" and "a textbook example of ethnic cleansing."

 About Humanity Rises

 Humanity Rises is a refugee humanitarian aid organization.
 Our fundamental belief is that during the world's darkest moments, light always shines through when humanity rises to help those affected by tragedy, and in helping to lift others, we lift ourselves.

 In 2017, the year Humanity Rises launched, our efforts were focused on restoring dignity and igniting hope in the lives of refugees stuck in camps in Greece.
 To bring that to life, we installed outdoor gym parks inside refugee camps that helped lift the spirit of the entire camp.
 We believe physical exercise helps restore dignity and is the best way to rebuild the emotional strength refugees need to maintain the hope necessary to survive.